logzio/logzio-logback-appender/README.md

   ```

 ### Release notes
+ - 2.3.0
+   - Added `<executor>` configuration option to allow specifying a custom `ScheduledExecutorService` for background log sending tasks.

  - 2.2.0
     -  Updated LogzioSender version to `2.2.0`
         - Add `addOpentelemetryContext` option, to add `trace_id`, `span_id`, `service_name` fields to logs when opentelemetry context is available.